 - Losing part of your home to weed drying for a few weeks.

 I’ll be honest: I’m sort of cheap, and I’m also stuck in the ‘way we do it’ era of marijuana growing and processing.
 I have the fans and dehumidifier and netting, so I do it the way I’ve always done it, year after year.
 Harvest the plant, hang the sticks, throw the random buds into the drying rack and turn on the fan and dehu…

 But this year, I was getting sick of devoting half of my living space to drying.
 Then the fan took a crap, and I decided that this was a sign from the canna-gods.
-So I started checking out other drying options, I settled on the WeDryer, and now my only regret is not changing my drying game sooner.
+So after checking out some herb dryer reviews, I settled on the WeDryer, and now my only regret is not changing my drying game sooner.

 My mood always soured during harvest.
 Untangle the trellis netting, hang it from the ceiling, get tangled in trellis netting, get pissed off . . . then weave a dowel or broom handle through the bottom of the trellis netting and start hanging sticks.
 Continue to get tangled in trellis netting.
 Remain irritated.
 Realize that there are a bunch of lovely fat little buds that can’t hang on the netting.
 Dig through the garage and locate the stinky old herb rack.
 Throw fat buds into stinky herb rack.
 Plug in the bulky, crappy box fan.
 Plug in the bulky, crappy dehumidifier.
 Remember to empty the dehumidifier.
 Check the buds for mold.
 Rotate the buds.
 Move the fan.
 Empty the dehumidifier.
 Repeat.
 Get pissed.
 Repeat.
 Smoke some of last year’s weed for anxiety-reducing purposes.
 Wish that your new crop is ready for consumption.